Improving cow comfort In and around the milking parlour

 The Teagasc labour study also showed that 40% of cows were held at the parlour, often on concrete, after being milked.
 So being early in the process is no guarantee of an early release from concrete!
 The fragmentation of larger farms will contribute to this problem with roads to cross etc. Combine all of this with slips and falls as cows are hurried into position and unnatural strains being placed on the hoof as cows are forced to make 90o turns at the parlour exit and it becomes easy to see why there is a role for rubber flooring in and around the milking parlour.

-Cows have more confidence when they feel sure-footed while walking.
-Rubber flooring offers a superior grip versus concrete and is much kinder to the claws as the rough edges of the concrete pose a risk to claw health.
+Cows have more confidence when they feel sure footed while walking.
+Rubber flooring offers the grip of concrete grooving but is much kinder to the claws as the rough edges of grooved concrete pose a risk to claw health.
 Furthermore, unlike rubber, concrete doesn’t absorb any of the shock when cows fall on it meaning that all of the shock is absorbed by the cow.
 The cushioning advantage of rubber offers particular benefits to lame cows as pressure on the sole is reduced.
 This may even speed up the healing process.
 As cows are more relaxed when comfortable during standing, rubber flooring in the parlour may even make cows easier to milk.
 Strategic positioning of rubber can also encourage cows to move from the collecting yard into the parlour thereby further speeding up the milking process.

 The prevalence of lameness on farms ranges from 0% to 80%, indicating that some farmers are much better at preventing and managing the problem than others.
 The strategic use of rubber flooring in and around the parlour, at the feed face and in other handling areas such as the crush can help farmers reap the financial rewards associated with reducing the prevalence of lameness in the dairy herd.